Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors: Experimental Setting

+Three under-sampled datasets were created by retrospectively selecting the signal associated with $15$, $30$ and $45$ q-points in order to compare the FOD recovery in the presence of different q-space under-sampling regimes.
+Each dataset was created by retrospectively sampling q-points from different shells following a Gaussian distribution centered in the fifth shell, that is to say, q-points with b-values that ranges between $2000\,\text{s/mm}^2$ and $3000\,\text{s/mm}^2$ are sampled with higher probability \cite{Caruyer2013}.
+Five different realizations were created for each q-space setting.

+For all the synthetic and real datasets, the acquisition of the signal in the absence of diffusion is required in order to obtain $\textbf{s}_0$.
+Examples of this image, for both the synthetic and real data, are provided in Figure~\ref{fig:8}A,D, respectively.

-\subsection{k-Space under-sampling}
+\subsection{k-Space Under-Sampling}

 As already explained, the objective of this work is to provide a robust reconstruction method when considering both q- and k-space under-sampling.
 The description of the schemes used to sample the signal in k-space is provided in this section.
-In both synthetic and real data, selection masks $M^{(q)}$ are built in such a way that the signal in k-space is sampled within a Cartesian grid using a variable density sampling approach \cite{Puy2011}, \cite{Wang2010}.
-This approach consists in fully sampling the central zone of the k-space and sampling the higher frequency components with a uniform random distribution.
-We call \emph{k-space under-sampling factor} the ratio between the total amount of grid points in k-space, for a given field of view and resolution, and the number of samples considered for the reconstruction.
-Full sampling of the central zone of the k-space for each q-space point is required for the phase estimation as described in detail in Section I-B of the Supplementary Materials.
-Also note that the proposed method requires the complete k-space acquisition of the $\textbf{s}_0$ image to implicitly force the FOD coefficients to sum up to unity in each voxel.
-Furthermore, $\textbf{s}_0$ is used for normalization, segmentation and coil sensitivities calibration purposes as described in details in Section~\ref{sec:model}.
+In both synthetic and real data, for each gradient $q \in \{1, \ldots, M\}$, selection masks $M^{(q)}$ are built such that the signal in k-space is sampled within a Cartesian grid by a continuous trajectory.
+We call \textit{k-space under-sampling factor} the ratio between the total amount of grid points in k-space, for a given field of view and resolution, and the number of samples considered for the reconstruction.